metabrainz/picard-docs/troubleshooting/troubleshooting.rst

    "/Applications/MusicBrainz Picard.app/Contents/MacOS/picard-run" --debug

-This will display all log information in the terminal window, and allow you to copy the information to the clipboard to paste into your report.
+This will display all log entries in the terminal window, and allow you to copy the information to the clipboard to paste into your report.

 Linux Systems
 +++++++++++++

-First open a Terminal window.
+First open a Terminal window in your desktop environment, either from the Applications menu or by pressing :kbd:`Ctrl+Alt+T` on most systems.
 Then start Picard by entering the following in the terminal window:

 .. code::

-   picard -d
+   picard --debug

-This will display all log information in the terminal window, and allow you to copy the information to the clipboard to paste into your report.
+This will display all log entries in the terminal window, and allow you to copy the information to the clipboard to paste into your report.

 .. only:: html and not epub